 Why?
 The first reason is improved searchability.
 It’s a lot easier (and more accurate) to type “CS-” within Marketo and find all your case studies.
 A pure “CS” search would pull up other assets like “The ABCs of Marketing.”

 Advanced.
 The second reason is to build consistency with your lead source strategy if you are using URL parameters to populate Lead Source data.
-This assumes you are using similar names for your Lead Source Strategy which I presented at a recent Summit.
-See recording.
+This assumes you are using similar names for your Lead Source Strategy which I presented at Summit 2014.
 When these values are also used as part of URL parameters that feed Lead Source data into the system, a dash or underscore is needed--blank spaces in links can sometimes wreak havoc.